nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Tips:**

-- Ensure that `NUMBER` is valid (ie. its is non-negative and not greater than the number of tasks) or an error will occur!
+- Ensure that `NUMBER` is valid (ie. it is non-negative and not greater than the number of tasks) or an error will occur!
 - Only the details included in the command will be edited. eg. if the command entered is:

      `edit 1 t/Chicken Rice Uncle d/Cooks tasty chicken rice`